turbot/steampipe-plugin-turbot/docs/tables/turbot_mod_version.md

 # Table: turbot_mod_version

-Turbot is designed in such a way that it allows organizations to selectively install policies, controls, and guardrails that are associated with particular services.
+Turbot is designed in such a way that it allows organizations to selectively install policies, controls and guardrails that are associated with particular services.
 This package of Turbot resources is known as a Mod.
 Turbot published mods are often focused on a specific service in a specific cloud provider.

 ## Examples